Toward Robust Multilingual Adaptation of LLMs for Low-Resource Languages: Abstract

 \section{Abstract}

-As large language models (LLMs) rapidly advance, performance on high-resource languages (e.g., English, Chinese) is nearing saturation, yet remains substantially lower for low-resource languages (e.g., Urdu, Thai) due to limited training data, machine-translation noise, and unstable cross-lingual alignment.
-We introduce LiRA (Linguistic Robust Anchoring for Large Language Models), a training framework that robustly improves cross-lingual representations under low-resource conditions while jointly strengthening retrieval and reasoning.
-LiRA comprises two modules: (i) Arca (Anchored Representation Composition Architecture), which anchors low-resource languages to an English semantic space via anchor-based alignment and multi-agent collaborative encoding, preserving geometric stability in a shared embedding space; and (ii) LaSR (Language-coupled Semantic Reasoner), which adds a language-aware lightweight reasoning head with consistency regularization on top of Arca’s multilingual representations, unifying the training objective to enhance cross-lingual understanding, retrieval, and reasoning robustness.
-We further construct and release a multilingual product retrieval dataset covering five Southeast Asian and two South Asian languages.
-Experiments across low-resource benchmarks (cross-lingual retrieval, semantic similarity, and reasoning) show consistent gains and robustness under few-shot and noise-amplified settings; ablations validate the contribution of both Arca and LaSR.
-Code will be released on GitHub and the dataset on Hugging Face.
+Large language models (LLMs) continue to struggle with low-resource languages, primarily due to limited training data, translation noise, and unstable cross-lingual alignment.
+To address these challenges, we propose LiRA (Linguistic Robust Anchoring for LLMs)—a plug-and-play framework that requires only lightweight fine-tuning on top of existing pretrained backbones.
+LiRA jointly optimizes representation stability and cross-lingual semantic consistency by combining two key components: Arca (Anchored Representation Composition Architecture), which aligns low-resource inputs to a shared English semantic space through anchor-based alignment and collaborative encoding; and LaSR (Language-coupled Semantic Reasoner), a lightweight, language-aware head that enforces consistency regularization for unified cross-lingual understanding, retrieval, and reasoning.
+We theoretically show that under controlled anchoring error and translation-induced bias, LiRA guarantees bounded representation deviation and stable downstream performance under local Lipschitz continuity.
+To facilitate research, we release a new multilingual product retrieval dataset covering five Southeast Asian and two South Asian languages.
+Extensive experiments across diverse low-resource benchmarks demonstrate consistent improvements in retrieval, ranking, question answering, and reasoning tasks.
+Code will be publicly available on GitHub, and the dataset will be hosted on Hugging Face.